 These reduced dimensions, and the advantages of building on GM’s latest modular vehicle architecture, enables some serious weight savings.
-The body in white alone loses 77kg, now weighing 280kg, while another 50kg is shaved from the chassis primarily through use of ultra high-strength steels and more compact subframes.
+The body in white alone loses 77kg, now weighing 280kg, while another 50kg is shaved from the chassis primarily through the use of ultra-high-strength steels and more compact subframes.

 Vauxhall knew that to seriously take on the Focus, the Astra needed a better interior, and much has been done.
 The quality of fit and finish is up, but these days no manufacturer can expect to be found wanting in this area.